wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 # Edge OPC UA quick start

 This topic provides a quick start for setting up the Edge OPC UA adapter.
 You can add a single EDS OPC UA adapter during Edge Data Store installation.
 If multiple EDS OPC UA adapters are desired, please reference [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.

-The example below depicts configuration of a single adapter added during installation (named OpcUa1 in the example).
+The following diagram configuration of a single adapter added during installation:

 ![EDS Opc Ua](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOpcUA.jpg "EDS Opc Ua")

 ## Configure an OPC UA data source

 1. Create a file in JSON format describing the location of the data source.
+The adapter installed during installation is named OpcUa1 in this example.
 Modify the following values to match your environment.

    ```json
    {